alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/find-tools-resources/find-out-terms-users-searching.md

   parent: Find tools and resources for analysing content
   order: 2
 title: Find out what terms users are searching for
+description: Use tools to see what search terms are being used on search engines like Google and the internal GOV.UK search.
 lastUpdated:
 ---
 Looking at popular search terms can help you: